hackerati/machine-learning-tutorial/python_setup.md

 pip install virtualenv
 ```

-Navigate to the python directory for this course, and enter:
+Enter the following to create the virtualenv, and store it in the 'env' directory:

 ```bash
 virtualenv env
 ```

-Now, install the requirements, which include python tools for data science and machine learning:
+Now, install the requirements:

 ```bash
 pip install -r requirements.txt